czan/wingman/README.md

 Restarts are invoked in the same dynamic context in which they were defined.
 The stack is unwound to the level of the `with-restarts` form, and the restart is invoked.

-Multiple restarts with the same name can be defined, but the "closest" one will be invoked by a call to `invoke-restart`.
+Multiple restarts with the same name can be defined, but the "deepest" one will be invoked by a call to `invoke-restart`.
+You can use `find-restarts`, or even `list-restarts`, if you would like to introspect the available restarts.

 Restart names can be any value that is not an instance of `dont-give-up.core.Restart`, but it is recommended to use keywords as names.